Take the path less travelled

 Banta - Komodo

 The world’s largest lizard lies in wait at Komodo.
-Growing to 3 metres and feeding on everything from horses to water buffalo, these intriguing and highly protected creatures can be spotted during a morning walk before returning to the yacht for lunch.
+Growing to 3 metres and feeding on everything from horses to water buffalo, these intriguing and highly protected creatures can be spotted during a morning walk in the Komodo National Park before returning to the yacht for lunch.
 In the afternoon, walk along Pink Beach, whose unusual colour is formed by an exotic combination of white and red sand.

 Komodo - Sumba